dojo/framework/docs/en/resource/supplemental.md

 Sometimes we may want to create a template that works off of a local in-memory array rather than via an async endpoint.
 When creating this type of template, the same approach is taken but we have a couple of things to consider.

 -   We should cater for filering via the query option.
 -   We can side load the full data set using the `put` param.
-This will allow data-aware widgets access to the full data set up front and is useful for widgets suchg as `select` which need to skip to content related to a given keypress etc...
+This will allow data-aware widgets access to the full data set up front and is useful for widgets such as `select` which need to skip to content related to a given keypress etc...

 ```ts
 import USStates from './states';